atareao/postgres-backup/README.md

 # mariadb-backup

-Backup MariaDB to the local filesystem with periodic rotating backups, based on [prodrigestivill/postgres-backup-local]().
+Backup PostgreSQL to the local filesystem with periodic rotating backups, based on [prodrigestivill/postgres-backup-local]().
-Backup multiple databases from the same host by setting the database names in `MARIADB_DB` separated by commas or spaces.
+Backup multiple databases from the same host by setting the database names in `POSGRESQL_DB` separated by commas or spaces.

 Supports the following Docker architectures: `linux/amd64`, `linux/arm64`.